LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Sessions/Session 9 - Return to Brokvar.md

 ![[Brokvar_Map.png]]

-Upon arriving at the gates, the guards recognise Elaine and stand aside to allow entry - the rag-tag and weathered group accompanying her garner an inqui
+Upon arriving at the gates, the guards recognise Elaine and stand aside to allow entry - the rag-tag and weathered group accompanying her garner an inquisitive stare from the guards both outside and in the city limits.
+Guiding you through the city, she escorts you through large open squares, a wide avenue and several narrow alley